 Cambridge lies just across the Charles River from Boston and is home to Harvard University and MIT.
 Many housestaff enjoy the intellectual ferment of Cambridge and live in the residential areas near Harvard Square.
 There is a regular shuttle bus from Harvard Square to Harvard Medical School and good subway connections.

 Greater Boston is actually a conglomerate of over 100 small to medium-sized towns and villages, most of which were incorporated in the 17th and 18th centuries.
 As such it differs greatly from the more homogeneous towns in many other parts of the country, because each of the Greater Boston communities has its own character, government and school system.
 The range of variation is quite remarkable.
 Marblehead is centered on sailing, Lincoln and Hamilton on horseback riding, Lexington and Concord on colonial history, and so on.
-The Boston Globe contains many tables of useful facts about local towns.
+The Boston Globe has a recent article on the best places to live in greater Boston.
 In addition, Children’s Hospital has created a downloadable brochure that contains useful advice and data about local communities, transportation, relevant phone numbers, housing searches, the CHB Lease Guarantee Program, Harvard and Children’s housing resources and voter registration.